bids-standard/bids-specification/src/99-appendices/06-meg-file-formats.md

             sub-control01_ses-001_task-rest_run-01_meg.<con,sqd>
 ```

-Where `acq-label` can be any value.
 Marker coil files MUST have an acquisition parameter if there is more than
 one file, and no more than two files may be associated with the one raw file.
 The acquisition parameter should make it clear how to distinguish the difference
 between the different marker coil measurements.
-For example, it is RECOMMENDED that if the two marker measurements occur before
+While the acquisition parameter can take any value, it is RECOMMENDED that if
-and after the raw data acquisition, `pre` and `post` are used to differentiate
+the two marker measurements occur before and after the raw data acquisition,
-the two situations.
+`pre` and `post` are used to differentiate the two situations.

 More about the KIT/Yokogawa/Ricoh data organization at:
 [http://www.fieldtriptoolbox.org/getting_started/yokogawa](http://www.fieldtriptoolbox.org/getting_started/yokogawa)